 The UKF7-63 Earth leakage Circuit Breaker is a high-performance 2-Pole Earth Leakage Circuit Breaker (ELCB), also known as a Residual Current Device (RCD).

 Ask a QuoteAn RCCB, also known as an RCD (Residual Current Device) or ELCB (Earth Leakage Circuit Breaker), is a protective device that disconnects a circuit when it detects current leaking to earth.
 Unlike an MCB which protects against overcurrent, an RCCB protects against electric shock (current flowing through a person to earth) and earth leakage fires (current flowing through degraded insulation to earthed metalwork, heating the leakage path until ignition).
 An RCCB works by passing the line and neutral conductors through a toroidal current transformer: in a healthy circuit, the magnetic fields cancel because the line and neutral currents are equal and opposite; when earth leakage occurs, the imbalance creates a net magnetic flux that induces a voltage in the secondary winding, which triggers the trip mechanism.
-This selection guide covers sensitivity, type, rated current and pole configuration.
+This selection guide covers sensitivity (such as AC type and A type), time delay features (Non-delayed, G type, and S type selectivity), rated current (16A to 80A), and pole configuration (2P and 4P).

 KRIPAL residual current circuit breakers are manufactured on a dedicated RCD assembly line where the summation current transformer core is wound and tested, the sensitive trip relay is calibrated to the rated residual operating current, and the complete RCCB undergoes a ramp test and trip time verification for global residential and industrial earth leakage protection.

 Toroidal cores made from high-permeability nanocrystalline or permalloy strip are wound with precision secondary turns on a toroidal winding machine.
-Each completed summation transformer is tested for output voltage at the rated residual current (30mA, 100mA, 300mA) using a calibrated primary injection test set, with sensitivity verified within plus or minus 20 percent of rated I-delta-n.
+Each completed summation transformer is tested for output voltage at the rated residual current (10mA, 30mA, 100mA, 300mA, 500mA) using a calibrated primary injection test set, with sensitivity verified within plus or minus 20 percent of rated I-delta-n.

 The electromagnetic trip relay is assembled from a permanent magnet, armature, and precision spring.
-Spring tension is adjusted and locked on an automated calibration station that injects the rated residual current and verifies tripping within the 40ms (for 5 times I-delta-n) time limit per IEC 61008-1.
+Spring tension is adjusted and locked on an automated calibration station that injects the rated residual current and verifies tripping within the required time limits per IEC 61008-1 (including G-type with at least 10ms delay and S-type with at least 40ms delay).
 Calibrated relays are serialized for traceability.

 Every RCCB undergoes an automated ramp test where residual current is increased from zero at a controlled rate until tripping occurs, verifying that the trip threshold falls within 0.5 to 1.0 times the rated I-delta-n.
-A subsequent trip time test at 5 times I-delta-n confirms operation within the 40ms maximum, with results recorded per serial number.
+A subsequent trip time test confirms operation within maximum limits per IEC 61008-1 specifications, with results recorded per serial number.

-KRIPAL supports distributor inventory programs with agreed stock levels for standard RCCB models across 25A to 100A in 30mA, 100mA, and 300mA sensitivities.
+KRIPAL supports distributor inventory programs with agreed stock levels for standard models across 16A to 80A in 10mA, 30mA, 100mA, 300mA, and 500mA sensitivities.
 Shipments are planned based on demand data, with scheduled replenishment to maintain stable supply.

 Laser-marked part numbers aligned with your catalog, OEM-branded packaging, and customized instruction sheets are available.
 Unbranded supply is provided upon request for private label production of RCCBs.

-CE, UKCA, and IEC 61008-1 EN 61008-1 compliance documentation is provided according to target export markets.
+CE, UKCA, and IEC 61008-1 (EN 61008-1) / GB/T 16916.1 compliance documentation is provided according to target export markets.
 Technical documentation files are maintained and updated in line with evolving electrical safety regulatory requirements.

 Your technical team communicates with the engineers who designed and calibrated your RCCBs, not a distributor’s sales engineer reading from a catalog.
 Application questions including discrimination of series-connected RCDs receive answers within 24 hours during China business hours.